 What are the best spots to see the lights in NSW?

 For the best chance at seeing the lights in Australia, you need to be as far south as possible — which means Tasmania is the fail-safe place to go.
-The phenomenon has shown up in NSW though, treating skygazers to a kaleidoscopic display as recently as December and even in cities like Dubbo in western NSW.
+The phenomenon has made appearances in NSW though, treating skygazers to a kaleidoscopic display as recently as December and even in cities like Dubbo in western NSW.

 While it’s not guaranteed, some places you should head to next time you go chasing the Southern Lights include:

-- The Riverina — The Aurora Australis lit up the Riverina sky this past weekend making it worth the long drive out of town.
+- The Riverina — The Aurora Australis has lit up the Riverina sky several times making it worth the long drive out of town.

 - Snowy Mountains — Because of its high elevation, the Snowies have occasionally treated visitors to the southern lights.
 Follow this page for updates around the Snowy Mountains, Canberra and Southern NSW.